 What is the importance of nature in human life?

-The first reason of nature being important is biodiversity – the number different species existing and coexisting.
+The first reason why nature is important lies in biodiversity – the number of different species existing and coexisting.
 This is a very delicately balanced system where animals and plants are interdependent.
-For instance, a common result of deforestation is loss of habitat for many animals who have no choice but to migrate to other areas, creating an excessive presence of certain species there.
-This triggers backlash and nature tries to balance itself, sometimes at the expense of humans.
-One example is thousands of fish jumping out of the sea onto the shore, displaced by oil spills and consequently leaving bigger species who rely on it as food hungry.
+For instance, a common result of deforestation is the loss of habitat for many animals who have no choice but to migrate to other areas, creating an excessive presence of certain species there.
+This triggers backlash, and nature tries to balance itself, sometimes at the expense of humans.
+One example is thousands of fish jumping out of the sea onto the shore, displaced by oil spills, and consequently leaving bigger species who rely on it as food hungry.

-Has society’s attitude to nature changed over the years?
+Has society’s attitude towards nature changed over the years?

-It definitely has – mostly thanks to the media coverage of the issue.
+It definitely has, mostly thanks to the media coverage of the issue.
 They show us the heart-rending pictures of orphaned polar bears – such imagery is a very powerful tool.
 Many documentaries set out to depict the scale of the problem we have on our hands.
-Thankfully it did have an effect and people have become more environmentally-conscious.
-On the flip-side however one particular movement has been on the rise – one that denies climate change.
-These people state that climate and mean temperatures are cyclical and change all the time over the periods of hundreds of years.
-Bottom line here is that people are no longer indifferent to the issue, and that is what really counts.
+Thankfully, it did have an effect, and people have become more environmentally conscious.
+On the flip side, however, one particular movement has been on the rise – one that denies climate change.
+These people state that climate and mean temperatures are cyclical and change all the time over the course of hundreds of years.
+The bottom line here is that people are no longer indifferent to the issue, and that is what really counts.

 What are the ways to raise environmental awareness?

 I can see at least two rather different approaches to this – to educate or to penalise.
-Educating both young and old about the importance of natural world, how fragile the biosphere and the environment in general is likely to be effective.
-Once an individual learns the true scope of their impact and how it affects next generations is a truly eye-opening experience.
-The other way is to introduce penalties and fines for littering, improper oil disposal and other such infractions.
+Educating both young and old about the importance of the natural world and how fragile the biosphere and the environment in general are likely to be effective.
+Once an individual learns the true scope of their impact, and how it affects future generations, is a truly eye-opening experience.
+The other way is to introduce penalties and fines for littering, improper oil disposal, and similar infractions.
 Penalties could be as harsh as prison sentences, especially if the individual (or the business) has broken the rules several times.

 Nature and the environment vocabulary